bibliotechy/words/_posts/2020-04-27-temple-libraries-hathi-trust.markdown

                            ic-world (854x)
 ```

-`csvstat` outputs a lot more analysis than I expected (and was a bit noisy with our numberic identifiers), but there are some particularly useful items in there, specifically the:
+`csvstat` outputs a lot more analysis than I expected (and was a bit noisy with our numeric identifiers), but there are some particularly useful items in there, specifically the:

 * reports for item_type, access, and rights report that they have no null values, indicating we have removed the rows for which Hathi does not have a copy.
 * unique values for access, show us that the only two values present are allow and deny.
 The ETAS means we get access to deny as well as access, so that's exactly what we were looking for.